fvaquero/flutter_appodeal/README.md

 ```

 ## Features

-You can use, for now, Interstitials and Rewarded Videos
+You can use, for now, Interstitials and Rewarded Videos.
+And there is a way to get notified for the RewardedVideos callbacks